wwwxxch/eon-drive/README.md

 4. In configuration tab
     * General configuration - setup memory to be allocated (better to be 256 MB or more) and ephemeral storage
     * Environment variables - setup variables used in lambda function

-### Monitoring
-* Install Prometheus Node Exporter (https://prometheus.io/docs/guides/node-exporter/)
-* Create promethues.yml and docker-compose.yml for Prometheus and Grafana servers
-* Run containers using docker compose

-* Usually the monitoring servers and the target server are different.
-Here the Node server and monitoring servers are running on the same EC2 instance due to cost considerations
-* Be cautious with the IP address and port setting

 ## Release
 * 1.1.0